tofarias/docs/installation.md

 Once Composer is installed, download the [latest version](https://github.com/laravel/laravel/archive/develop.zip) of the Laravel framework and extract its contents into a directory on your server.
 Next, in the root of your Laravel application, run the `php composer.phar install` command to install all of the framework's dependencies.
 This process requires Git to be installed on the server to successfully complete the installation.

 Com o Composer instalado, baixe a [última versão](https://github.com/laravel/laravel/archive/develop.zip) do Laravel e extraia seu conteúdo em uma pasta no seu servidor.
-A seguirt, na raíz da sua aplicação,
+A seguir, na raíz da sua aplicação,

 <a name="server-requirements"></a>
 ## Requisitos do Servidor